LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     3 --- both banana and PS
     4 --- all contributions
-    mind that B2 already calculates the classical transport ! avoid double transport, 0+4 for cross checks only !
+    mind that B2 already calculates the classical transport ! avoid double transport, 0+4 for cross-checks only !

 .. index::